Study-Compass/Study-Compass/documentation/frontend/Frontend SearchBar Component.md

 ## **Overview**

-The **`SearchBar`** component is a customizable search bar designed for applications requiring a search functionality with autocomplete and support for abbreviations.
+The **`SearchBar`** component is a customizable search bar designed for Study Compass requiring a search functionality with autocomplete and support for abbreviations.
 It provides visual feedback on matching results as the user types, supports keyboard navigation, and allows users to select a result either by clicking on it or pressing the Enter key.
 Additionally, it incorporates an abbreviated versions feature for specific terms.

 ## **Features**